 6 Best Video Special Effects To Elevate Your Visual Content

-If you want to hook your audience’s attention and keep them engaged you must lean on special visual effects to elevate your video marketing ads.
-They do not need to be as advanced as the techniques used in big-budget brand commercials; simple visual effects can still help your audience retain information through a memorable viewing experience.
+If you want to hook your audience’s attention and keep them engaged, special visual effects can elevate your video marketing ads.
+They don’t need to be as advanced as the techniques used in big-budget brand commercials; simple visual effects can still help your audience retain information through a memorable viewing experience.

-There are a myriad of different visual effects that can elevate your marketing videos.
-We’ll break down a few of the best special effects for videos you can start utilizing to drive action, make a lasting impression, and grow your brand!
+There are myriad visual effects that can elevate your marketing videos.
+Here, we’ll break down a few of the best special effects for videos you can start utilizing to drive action, make a lasting impression, and grow your brand!

 1) Cinemagraphs

-Cinemagraphs–sometimes referred to as motion stills–are short videos that animate a single part of a photo.
-Cinemagraphs are a great option to draw audiences in with a video that looks like an optical illusion, adding texture and personality to a still image through simple animation.
+Cinemagraphs — sometimes referred to as motion stills — are short videos that animate a single part of a photo.
+They’re a great option to draw audiences in with a video that looks like an optical illusion, adding texture and personality to a still image through simple animation.
+Cinemagraphs can also help brands stand out, especially on social platforms like Instagram.

 This visual effect is perfect for: